Dan O’Neill

 Film Work

-Dan is currently in production for a new BBC One expedition series and a high-profile feature-length documentary about biodiversity for a top global streamer.
+Dan recently co-presented Tiger Island, a new highly anticipated BBC One expedition series, and a high-profile feature-length documentary about biodiversity featuring a Hollywood A-list talent for a top global streamer, both launching in 2026.

-His upcoming series Snow Leopards with Dan O’Neill premieres this year on Love Nature and Sky TV.
+His series Snow Leopards with Dan O’Neill premiered on Love Nature and Sky TV, streaming on NOW TV.
 The series follows Dan as he leads an extreme conservation mission through the mountains of Kyrgyzstan and Mongolia to reveal the hunting behaviour, social dynamics and territorial range of the elusive snow leopard.
 For more than 70% of shooting days there were only two international crewmembers on location.
 As such, the series which Dan developed, directed and presented was nominated at Wildscreen Festival this year for the sustainability Panda Award.

 Giants marked the first time in history that an openly LGBTQ+ wildlife presenter hosted a series for a major network.